sereneliu/memory-game/README.md

 ## Running the Game

-To run the game, open the `index.html` file.
+To run the game, click [here](https://sereneliu.github.io/memory-game/).
+Alternatively, you can download the project and open the `index.html` file in your browser.

 ## Instructions